Libretto of The Magic Flute: Didactic poetry

 Nedbal writes, "Moral maxims appear frequently in eighteenth-century German drama and contemporary German theorists of theater often discuss them in their treatises.
 The main function of maxims is to draw a generalized observation from the proceedings on stage in order to promote virtue or condemn vice."
 Cairns attributes a taste for "didactic sentiment" specifically to the Viennese popular theater.
 Concerning The Magic Flute specifically, Rosen writes that it "develops ... a conception of music as a vehicle for simple moral truths."
 The opera's didacticism is concentrated in passages of poetry, set in the ensemble scenes, in which the characters cease to converse with each other and join in singing an edifying lesson to the audience.

 One example is found in the first act, just after Monostatos and his slaves dance peaceably off the stage, enchanted by Papageno's magic bells and leaving Pamina and Papageno in freedom.
 The two celebrate their escape by singing the following.

 The second act finale begins with a scene framed by didactic poetry.
 First the Three Boys enter, singing:

 The action then shifts to drama and dialogue: the Three Boys find Pamina in despair in the belief that Tamino has abandoned her, and she nearly commits suicide.
 The Three Boys succeed in dissuading her, explaining that Tamino truly loves her and indeed is willing to risk death for her.
 Pamina, once convinced, ardently sings "Ich möcht' ihn sehen" ("I want to see him") five times; then after a brief pause the four characters sing:

 Rosen suggests that not just the words of these passages, but even the music is didactic: "The morality of Die Zauberflöte is sententious, and the music often assumes a squareness rare in Mozart, along with a narrowness of range and an emphasis on a few notes very close together that beautifully illuminate the middle-class philosophy of the text."
 As an example Rosen cites the music for the passage beginning "Könnte jeder brave Mann", cited above.

 The didactic passages in Schikaneder's libretto attracted the admiration of Franz Liszt, who after attending a performance copied down several of them in a personal letter.
 Ingmar Bergman in his 1975 film of the opera gave special treatment to the didactic poetry by having his characters hoist "a series of placards on which these moral sentiments are carefully lettered."

 The passage quoted above beginning "Zwei Herzen" has attracted particular admiration: Heartz called it "the loveliest of all the opera's beautiful moments"; Abert wrote of "a paradisal radiance unique in this work".
 Liszt quoted Schikaneder's verse in his letter and appended, "Amen!".

+Sexism and racism

+A matter that perturbs many who encounter the opera is sexism and misogyny, particularly as expressed by the priests of Sarastro's order.
+Racism, as expressed in the character of Monostatos, is also a matter of wide concern.

+Here are some quotations from the libretto that represent the source of concern.